-exam are urged to keep in mind the requirement that students who do not meet the durational and substantive requirements of U.S. legal education must complete a minimum of 24 credits in classroom-based coursework, including no more than 4 clinical credits, in order to qualify to sit for the New York Bar exam.
+programs is competitive and limited.
+Credits earned through these offerings do not apply to the required minimum of 18 in-class credits.
+No more than 4 clinical credits can be applied toward the 24 credits required for the degree.
+International students who plan to sit for the New York State Bar exam are urged to keep in mind the requirement that students who do not meet the durational and substantive requirements of U.S. legal education must complete a minimum of 24 credits in classroom-based coursework, including no more than 4 clinical credits, in order to qualify to sit for the New York Bar exam.
 Although up to 4 credits of clinics and field clinics can count toward the 24 credits, the clinical components of the externship programs listed below in section c.
 "Externships" do not count toward the 24 credits.
-Descriptions of each of the clinics and externships are available on the Cardozo website at www.cardozo.yu.edu/clinics-professional-skills.
+Descriptions of each of the clinics and externships are available on the Cardozo website at https://cardozo.yu.edu/clinics.